Delayed speech and language development, and Autism

 Motor delay Abnormality of the genital system Cognitive impairment X-linked recessive inheritance Disturbance of facial expression Cerebral cortical atrophy Hyperactivity Attention deficit hyperactivity disorder Narrow mouth Large forehead Language impairment Behavioral abnormality Absent speech Abnormality of the skeletal system Autosomal dominant inheritance Abnormal facial shape Peripheral demyelination Growth delay Large for gestational age Atrial septal defect Aggressive behavior Mutism Ptosis Short philtrum Developmental regression Febrile seizures

-If you liked this article maybe you will also find interesting the following in-depth articles about other rare diseases, like Arthritis and Hypodontia, related diseases and genetic alterations Melanoma and Joint laxity, related diseases and genetic alterations
+If you liked this article maybe you will also find interesting the following in-depth articles about other rare diseases, like Arthritis and Retinal detachment, related diseases and genetic alterations Melanoma and Joint laxity, related diseases and genetic alterations